Communication

 Use when: a new task is being added on top of a full plate, and the person adding it has visibility into what else you’re doing.

-Why it works: it reframes “no” as a prioritization question.
+Why it works: reframes “no” as a prioritization question.
 You’re not refusing.
 You’re asking for a call on tradeoffs, which is your manager’s job.
 If they genuinely need the new thing, they’ll decide.
 If they were just batting it your way without thinking, they’ll back off.

 What happens next: half the time, the new task gets deprioritized on the spot.
 “Actually, don’t worry about it — I’ll have Sarah take a look.”
 That’s a no that never had to be a no.